zahrabateninia/zahrabateninia/README.md

 ---

 <div align="center">
-<sub>Most of my work lives in private repos — but I'm always building something.
+<sub>Most of my work lives in private repos and they are on HamGit or GitLab — but I'm always building something.
 Feel free to reach out.</sub>
 </div>